heroqu/rsync-backup-osx/README.md

 - script should use hard linking to last successful backup of "similar signature" to save space and time
   - there are two ways to do it I know of: ```cp -l``` and ```rsync --link-dest```, I've chosen the first one
+- should be simple to use and setup
+  - use crontab
+- Be adjusted to Mac OSX environment which is often filled with outright outdated UNIX utils
+  - use fresh GNU utils instead
 - no deletion of older backups
   - no need for me personally yet.
 Simple to do with numbered style of backing up when directories are named bk.0, bk.1, bk.N - just shift dirs by 1 and delete the biggest numbered one.
   Little more complicated if naming scheme is ```bk.2015-05-29```, ```bk.2015-05-28``` etc. - one can parse suffixes or just rely on creation date.
 Again, I don't need it yet.
 - use of exclude file
 - date-time suffix naming scheme:

 ```
 /Volumes/BK_DISK/home_backups/john.2015-05-28_235958
 /Volumes/BK_DISK/home_backups/john.2015-05-29_215233
 /Volumes/BK_DISK/home_backups/john.2015-05-30_120144
 /Volumes/BK_DISK/home_backups/john.last_link -> john.2015-05-30_120144
-#
+...
 ```

 here ```john.last_link``` is symlink to most recent backup directory ```john.2015-05-30_120144```